 This form provides the Federal Processing Center with household, income, and asset information used to determine the expected family contribution and Federal Pell Grant eligibility for each applicant.
 The FAFSA is required for federal and state financial assistance.

-Parent information is required unless the student is one of the following: 24 years of age, a veteran of the U.S. Armed Forces or on active duty in the U.S. Armed Forces for purposes other than training, working on a master’s or doctorate program, married, both parents deceased, dependent of the court, has children who receive more than half of their support from the student, has legal dependents other than children or a spouse, has been an emancipated minor by a court in their state, or has been determined to be an unaccompanied youth who is homeless.
+Parent information is required unless the student is one of the following: 24 years of age, a veteran of the U.S. Armed Forces or on active duty in the U.S. Armed Forces for purposes other than training, working on a master's or doctorate degree program, married, both parents are deceased, dependent of the court, has children who receive more than half of their support from the student, has legal dependents other than children or a spouse, has been an emancipated minor by a court in their state, or has been determined to be an unaccompanied youth who is homeless.
 It is possible for students to complete their FAFSA even in the rare instance that parents refuse to complete/submit their portion.
 The student will need to report (on their FAFSA and also to the Financial Aid Office) that their parents refuse to provide their information, and as a result, the student will only be eligible/considered for unsubsidized educational loans.

-The Thomas Nelson Community College Financial Aid School Code is 006871.
-The Financial Aid Office will receive your results electronically if the school code is listed.
+The Virginia Peninsula Community College Financial Aid School Code is 006871.
+The Financial Aid Office will receive your FAFSA data/results electronically if the school code is listed.

 - General Eligibility Requirements

-Students must meet all eligibility requirements described here to be considered for any Title IV federal financial aid programs and need-based assistance from Thomas Nelson Community College:
+Students must meet all eligibility requirements described here to be considered for any Title IV federal financial aid programs and need-based assistance from Virginia Peninsula Community College:

 - Approved Degree Program